-This heavy-duty hardhat version headset is designed to block out intense sounds often found in industrial environments so that the user may easily hear the sounds received by the ULTRAPROBE.
+This heavy-duty headset is designed to block out intense sounds often found in industrial environments so that the user may easily hear the sounds received by the ULTRAPROBE.
 In fact, the standard headphones provide over 23 dB of noise attenuation.
-It can be worn with or without a hard hat.